cksystemsteaching/selfie/README.md

 make os-emu
 ```

-Now, it takes *HW* around 15 million instructions to execute selfie running on *OS* while, from the perspective of selfie, there is no difference whatsoever, well, other than speed of execution.
+Now, it takes *HW* around 15 million instructions to execute selfie as an *app* running on *OS* while, from the perspective of selfie, there is no difference whatsoever, well, other than speed of execution.
 Even its boot level is the same as before.
-An improvement by almost a factor of 10 is great but it still leaves us with a factor of around 270 slower than running selfie bare-metal on *HW*.
+An improvement by a factor of around 13 is great but it still leaves us with a factor of around 185 slower than running selfie bare-metal on *HW*.

 If we insert another layer of virtualization in between *HW* and *OS* using a `hypster` instance, previously called *VMM* for *virtual machine monitor*, the situation gets worse again.
 To see that, try the following command: